-Department of Computer Science and Inf Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - To support user mobility, the user agent informs the network of its current location by explicitly registering with a registrar. - The registrar is typically co-located with a proxy or redirect server. - A SIP UA can periodically register its SIP URI and contact information (which includes the IP address and the transport port accepting the SIP messages) to the registrar. - When the SIP UA moves to different networks, the registrar always holds the current contact information of the SIP UA.
 A registrar may store the contact information in a location service database.